 6) Avoid badmouthing

 Of late, there have been quite a few instances where authors and bloggers got into a verbal feud.
-Of course, keyboard warfare is not new, but having badmouthing a particular blogger for their opinion is not encouraged.
+Of course, keyboard warfare is not new, but having badmouthing a particular blogger for their opinion is not okay at all.
 If you have a problem, be adults and discuss them privately, not on social media.
 I am sure the news travels and would hit you out of nowhere.

 7) Help us help you